Chris Hogan (American football): Pre-draft

-San Francisco 49ers, New York Giants, and Miami Dolphins
+San Francisco 49ers

 On July 27, 2011, the San Francisco 49ers signed Hogan as an undrafted free agent.
 On September 3, 2011, he was released by the 49ers.

+New York Giants

 On September 12, 2011, Hogan was signed by the New York Giants and was placed on the practice squad.
 On September 23, 2011, he was released by the Giants.

+Miami Dolphins

 On December 27, 2011, Hogan was signed to the Miami Dolphins' practice squad.
 On January 3, 2012, he signed a reserve/future contract with the Dolphins.
 In 2012, he was among the final cuts at the end of training camp, but he was re-signed to the Dolphins' practice squad.
 On September 11, 2012, his practice squad contract was terminated by the Dolphins.

 Buffalo Bills

 On November 6, 2012, the Buffalo Bills signed Hogan to their practice squad.
 On December 18, 2012, Hogan was promoted to the active roster.
 On October 3, 2013, he recorded his first career reception against the Cincinnati Bengals.
 On October 12, 2014, against the New England Patriots, Hogan caught his first NFL touchdown on an eight-yard pass from quarterback Kyle Orton.
 Hogan had a breakout season for the Bills in 2014, recording 41 receptions for 426 yards and four touchdowns.

 In the 2015 season, Hogan played in all 16 games for the Bills for the third consecutive season.
 He caught his first touchdown of the season in a win against his former team, the Miami Dolphins, and had his best game on a Monday Night Football game against the New England Patriots, catching six passes for 95 yards.
 In Week 5, against the Tennessee Titans, Hogan threw his first career NFL pass, a four-yard pass to quarterback Tyrod Taylor.
 The pass came on a drive that fueled the Bills to a 14–13 win.
 Hogan also had his first career rushing attempt during the season, which went for four yards.
 Hogan ended the 2015 season with 36 receptions for a career-high 450 yards and two touchdowns.